Fang666666/HSIC_SClusterFormer/README.md

 # PyTorch Demo of the Hyperspectral Image Classification method - SClusterFormer.

+This repository contains the PyTorch implementation of the paper:

+**​​Deformable Convolution-Enhanced Hierarchical Transformer With Spectral-Spatial Cluster Attention for Hyperspectral Image Classification​**

 Using the code should cite the following paper:

 Y. Fang, L. Sun, Y. Zheng and Z. Wu, "Deformable Convolution-Enhanced Hierarchical Transformer With Spectral-Spatial Cluster Attention for Hyperspectral Image Classification," in IEEE Transactions on Image Processing, vol. 34, pp. 701-716, 2025, doi: 10.1109/TIP.2024.3522809.